Master of Science in Teacher Leadership

 Program Contact: Gail Gilmore 203-582-3289

-The online master of science in teacher leadership program, offered through the School of Education, intends to prepare teacher leaders who have a clear vision of the educated person and can work collaboratively with others toward aligning students’ experiences and school programs to support that vision.
+The online Master of Science in Teacher Leadership program, offered through the School of Education, prepares teacher leaders who have a clear vision of the educated person and can work collaboratively with others toward aligning students’ experiences and school programs to support that vision.
 The objectives of the program are aligned with the standards of the Educational Leadership Constituent Council.

 Graduates will understand current research on learning theory and human motivation and be able to promote the continuous improvement of student learning.
 They will value and understand diverse perspectives, establish goals and work cooperatively with colleagues and school administrators to improve the quality of school programs, and utilize multiple strategies to help shape the school culture in a way that fosters collaboration among all stakeholders to establish rigorous academic standards for all students.